AlexeyReznichenko/Personal-portfolio-public/README.md

 # My Portfolio website

 ## Description
-Explore the portfolio of Oleksii Reznichenko, a passionate front-end web developer with 3 years of experience.
-Specializing in React, Vue.js, Next.js, HTML, CSS, JavaScript and TypeScript, I craft high-performance websites with a focus on user-friendliness and contribute to the development of dynamic and responsive web applications.
+Portfolio website of Oleksii Reznichenko, a passionate front-end web developer.

 ## Pages of the website
 #### Main